 Please note that the HEIs to which you apply may wish to communicate with you about your application, and they may contact you by email, post or SMS text.

 Paper applications and supporting application documents are retained for two years and then confidentially destroyed.
-Electronic data is retained for a period of seven years.
+Electronic data is retained for a period of three years.
 No documents will be returned to Applicants.

 - the top-level domain name used (for example .ie, .com, .org, .net)